gildor/gradle-firebase-test-lab-plugin/README.md

 ```

 ## TODO:
-- Generate task for each matrix
-- Settings validation
-- Timeout configuration
-- Maybe some additional settings from gcloud CLI
-- Support of robo tests (2 ways: set of tasks for roboto test, or maybe more clean just to set test type to matrix)
-- Find way to avoid gcloud CLI and use pure Java API to upload files (need investigation) and download results (definitely possible)
 - Sample app
-- Download test artifacts: logcat, screenshot, videos (config DSL for result)
 - Tests
+- Maybe some additional settings from gcloud CLI
+- Find way to avoid gcloud CLI and use pure Java API to upload files (need investigation) and download copyArtifact (definitely possible)
 - Task to print possible matrix settings from gcloud
-- Improve logging (use gradle logger instead `println()`)